dimahoperskiy/spotifyFriendsClient/README.md

 # spotifyFriendsClient
-App based on Spotify API to watch your friends saved tracks and statistics.
+App based on Spotify API to watch your friends' saved tracks and statistics.
 (Frontend)

 I've recently started this app, so I haven't made a lot.
 More to come ...